 - Chekhov's Skill: Thog has levels in the Dungeoncrasher Fighter variant class, which he uses in "Smash".
 Among other things, it allows him to deal extra damage to an enemy by bullrushing him into a wall, also damaging the wall.
 Roy puts it to good use later in the fight.

 - Dumbass Has a Point: Thog's a lot more optimized than Roy.
 In an earlier strip, he also mentions that he only grabbed two levels of fighter for the feats and leveled the rest of the way as a barbarian.
 Under 3.5 D&D rules, as a half-orc his favored class is barbarian, so no multiclassing penalties would result.
-And the first two levels of fighter really are the only ones worth grabbing, as you get two feats and additional armor proficiencies while only sarificing two hit points.
+The first two levels of fighter really are the only ones worth grabbing, as you get two feats and additional armor proficiencies while only sacrificing two hit points.
 He also picked up Dungeoncrasher in that brief period, one of the fighter's few truly unique class features and one that his stats are tailor-made for.
 He makes smarter character build decisions than anyone else in either the Linear Guild or the Order of the Stick.

 - Dumb Muscle: As a fighter stereotype played straight, he's the complete opposite of Roy.